Decorating Ideas for a Gray Color Scheme

 A monochromatic palette uses varying tones of a single hue.
-As there is only one dominant color in this scheme, a well-styled, all-gray space features both light and dark shades for a layered and multidimensional look.
+As there is only one dominant color in this scheme, a well-styled, all-gray space features both light and dark shades for a layered, multidimensional effect.

 To make a gray living room calm and airy, start with lighter colors as a base.
-Here, soft pearl-gray walls provide an understated setting for darker furniture and allow sunlight to bounce around the room.
-Furniture sets like this one are also an easy way to carry a gray theme across your space.
-Steely lamps and end tables offer depth, contrasting the pale dove sectional and chair.
+Soft pearl-gray walls provide an understated setting for darker furniture and allow sunlight to fill the room.
+Purchasing a complete family room furniture set is also an easy way to carry a gray theme across your space.

 To incorporate a hint of color, try decor such as plants, pillows and throws.
-Grays and accent hues of the same temperature produce a harmonious vibe.
-Here, small touches of blue reinforce the room's overall cool feel.
+Neutral and complementary colors with the same temperature produce a harmonious vibe.
+For example, small touches of blue will reinforce a room's overall cool tone.
 Remember, in monochromatic gray rooms, less is more.
-A neutral background will help even the smallest colorful details stand out.
+A neutral background causes even the smallest colorful details to stand out.

-Analogous schemes include hues right next to each other on the color wheel.
-One example is blue, blue-green and green.
+Analogous color schemes include hues right next to each other on the color wheel.
+One example is blue, aqua and green.
 These combinations naturally form a relaxing space that's easy on the eyes.

-Accessories in analogous colors make the seating ensemble pictured so effective.
-Gold, ochre and brown in the pillows, art and end tables create an effortlessly coordinated look in this gray living room.
-Warm grays in the couch, chair and rug tie the room's palette together.
+Accessories in analogous colors are effective and easy to use.
+Gold, ochre and brown pillows, art and end tables create an effortlessly coordinated look in a gray living room.
+Warm gray hues in the couch, chair and rug tie the room's palette together.

 Complementary colors are directly across from one another on a color wheel.
 Think red and green or purple with yellow.
-These pairings have the strongest contrast, making them a fun way to experiment with bold looks and add impact to your space.
-In the example room, a light gray sofa featuring a violet undertone makes an ideal backdrop to play with colors.
-A gold pillow, sculpture and picture frame balance the rich plum pillows, plush eggplant throw and thick purple-gray rug.
+These pairings have the strongest contrast, making them a fun way to experiment with bold looks and give your space more visual impact.